Symphony No. 1 (Williamson): Notes on the Symphony

 Williamson had recently moved to London from Sydney, Australia when he wrote Elevamini, and had quickly become close friends with many of the leading musicians and composers of the day, such as Benjamin Britten, Richard Rodney Bennett, Sir Adrian Boult, Elisabeth Lutyens, Erwin Stein and Yehudi Menuhin.
 This new 'orbit' of musical friends exposed him to a whole new world of music of which he had previously been ignorant.
 It was during these early years that Williamson discovered the music of composers which were to become his biggest influences; musical traits of composers such as Igor Stravinsky, Arnold Schoenberg, Béla Bartók and others are clearly evident in some of his early works.
-However, it was the music of Olivier Messiaen that made a lasting impression on Williamson, and this is evident from his very early works, such as the Variations for Piano of 1954 and the Piano Sonata No. 1, through to the much later works, such as the Symphony No. 6 - A Liturgy of Homage of 1982 and the song-cycle of 1995, A Year of Birds.
-Indeed, the Symphony No. 1 - Elevamini has many detectable homages to Messiaen and Stravinsky incorporated within Williamson's very personal musical language.
+However, it was the music of Olivier Messiaen that made a lasting impression on Williamson, and this is evident from his very early works, such as the Variations for Piano of 1954 and the Piano Sonata No. 1, through to the much later works, such as the Symphony No. 6 (A Liturgy of Homage) of 1982 and the song-cycle of 1995, A Year of Birds.
+Indeed, the Symphony No. 1 (Elevamini) has many detectable homages to Messiaen and Stravinsky incorporated within Williamson's very personal musical language.

-The symphony itself it built around a tone-row (indicating Schoenberg's influence), consisting of the notes A-flat, G, B-flat, E-flat, F, F-sharp, C, and D. From this tone-row, most of the symphony's material is derived in some way or another, such as the dissonant opening chords or the 'trio' section in the middle movement, scherzo.
+The symphony itself it built around a tone-row (indicating Schoenberg's influence), consisting of the notes A♭, G, B♭, E♭, F, F♯, C, and D. From this tone-row, most of the symphony's material is derived in some way or another, such as the dissonant opening chords or the 'trio' section in the middle movement, scherzo.